formers/former/README.md

 Former is the name of a little project I'd like to present you — it's a bundle, a superset of Bootstrapper, and a really nice guy too.
 Laravel's original Form class is great — simplistic and full of little helpers, but a tad unelegant compared to the rest of the framework.
 When you add Bootstrapper classes above it, it just becomes intoxicating ; the mere amount of lines you need to type to create a five fields form with control groups is simply discouraging.

+Former is still in beta, it's not yet published on Laravel's bundle repo.
+It's working, but I encourage you to post any question, idea or bug as an issue on this repo and i'll be there for you (cause you're there for me too).

 ----------

 Former aims to re-laravelize form creation by transforming each field into its own model, with its own methods and attributes.
 This means that you can do this sort of stuff :